Asrst/nyc-taxi-data-pipeline/Readme.md

 ## nyc-taxi-data-pipeline

+**prerequisites**:
-pre-req: Install Requirements using requirements.txt
+- Install Requirements using requirements.txt
+- GCP Account & Terraform (for cloud workflows)
+- Make sure Docker is installed & Logged in to the Docker CLI using `docker login`

+### steps for cloud workflow

+1. Run terraform to create/update GCp infra (refer `/terraform`).
+2. Run the flows in the `prefect/flows` to test & Deploy them by creating a docker image (refer `/prefect`).

+### steps for local workflow

+(only `flows/web_to_pg.py` is based on local postgress)

-1. Run the following command to start postgres server & pg admin (requires docker & docker-compose).
+1. Run the following command to start postgres server & pg admin .

     `docker-compose up`